Safe Output-Feedback Adaptive Optimal Control of Input-Constrained Control-Affine Nonlinear Systems

-The state-feedback safe RL techniques developed by \cite{SCC.Cohen.Belta.ea2020} and \cite{SCC.Marvi.Kiumarsi.ea2020}, which embed the CBF in the cost function of the optimal control problem to enforce safety constraints, fail in the output-feedback case when implemented via naive certainty equivalence without introducing a robustifying term.
+The state-feedback SLOC techniques developed by \cite{SCC.Cohen.Belta.ea2020} and \cite{SCC.Marvi.Kiumarsi.ea2020}, which embed the CBF in the cost function of the optimal control problem to enforce safety constraints, fail in the output-feedback case when implemented via na\"{i}ve certainty equivalence without introducing a robustifying term.
 Figure~\ref{fig:demonstration} illustrates this failure using the system from the simulation study in Section~\ref{section:simulation}.

 Inspired by RCBF techniques utilized in \cite{SCC.Jankovic.ea2018, SCC.Takano.Yamakita.ea2018, SCC.Kolathaya.Ames.ea2019, SCC.Dean.Taylor.ea2021, SCC.Agrawal.Panagou.ea2022, SCC.Lopez.Slotine.ea2020} to ensure safety in the presence of state estimation errors, this section introduces RLCBFs which will be utilized in this paper to achieve safety objectives.
 The purpose of this section is to motivate the design of the RLCBF introduced in \eqref{eq:controlBarrier} and to provide the rationale behind its selection.
 It should be noted that the stability results presented herein are not directly utilized in the control design; they only justify the choice of the final RLCBF used in the control design, as detailed in Section~\ref{section:controlDesign}.